 Begin the day with breakfast and set off for an early game drive that will leave you thrilled with amazing savannah plains and wildlife species such as warthogs, lions, leopards, giraffes, hyenas, Uganda kobs among others.
 Murchison falls is a home to different wildlife species; over 76 mammal and 451 bird species including the Buffaloes, Jackson hartebeests, Antelopes, Lions, Kobs, Giraffes, Hyenas, Bushbucks, and Warthogs among others.
 They are widely spread all over the Savannah grasslands, grazing or hunting for prey.
 This makes the park’s landscape so amazing for game viewing/game driving.

 5. Bird Watching (Birding at Murchison Falls NP)

 Murchison falls is among Uganda’s best birding spots.
 The park’s impressive checklist contains more than 451 bird species in total including; Albertine rift endemic birds, water birds, and savannah birds.
 Viewing birds and raptors in the scenic landscape and amazing wildlife of Murchison is among the most interesting experiences while on a Ugandan safari.

 There are very many birds in the park of which some are rare, common, and occasional such as the Gray-crowned crane(Uganda’s National bird), Giant Kingfisher, Giant Heron, Shoebill stork, Abyssinian Ground Hornbills, Nightjars, Marabou stork, Black-headed Lapwing, Black-bellied Bustard among others.

-Birds in Murchison can be best spotted while on a game drive, nature walks through the savannah grasslands and on the boat cruise along the Nile and on Lake Albert Delta.
+Enjoy nature walks through the savannah grasslands and birding while on a boat cruise along the Nile and the Lake Albert Delta.